Mohd Azlan Iskandar

-Mohamad Azlan bin Iskandar (born 1 June 1982, in Kuching, Sarawak), known as Mohd Azlan Iskandar, is a Malaysian squash player.
+Mohamad Azlan bin Iskandar (born 1 June 1982, in Kuching, Sarawak), known as Mohd Azlan Iskandar, is a Malaysian former squash player.
 He has reached the World No. 10 ranking and won the Kuala Lumpur Open and the Malaysian Open.

+Early life

+He studied in Sekolah Menengah Subang Jaya for two years, and then moved to Bukit Jalil Sports School.
+His dad was born in Scotland and his grandmother is Scottish and Celtic while his granddad is Norwegian.
+On his mother's side, he is half-Indian and half Malay, and is of Hokkien descent.

 Career overview

 With a career high of 10 in the Professional Squash Association rankings.
 Azlan is currently ranked 10th in the PSA table.

+Personal life

+Azlan has 3 children with entrepreneur Ung Yiu Lin.
+The pair were married in December 2012.